ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    - USB 2.0 ports or equivalent hub.
    - Physical machine with TPM 2.0 facility.
    - Windows OS [10 v]
-   - Java - JRE [1.8_181]

 **Application Prerequisites:**
    Before running the 'Registration client' application, following prerequisites to be completed.

-   - User's machine should have online connectivity access to the JFrog artifactory repository, where the application binaries are available.
+   - Before building the 'registration-services' module, all the services URLs should be configured in the **environment specific 'spring-<env>.properties'** file.
+   - Property file **[mosip-application.properties]** should be updated with right environment [env] and other detail.
+   - All **Master data** should be loaded at MOSIP kernel database [Refer MOISP document](https://github.com/mosip/mosip/wiki/Getting-Started#7-configuring-mosip-).
    - User, machine, center mapping and all other required table and data setup should exists in MOSIP kernel database along with the profile configuration in LDAP server.
-   - All master data should be loaded at MOSIP kernel database [Refer MOISP document](https://github.com/mosip/mosip/wiki/Getting-Started#7-configuring-mosip-).
+   - User's machine should have online connectivity to access the JFrog artifactory repository, where the application binaries are available.
    - If TPM enabled, logged in user to windows machine should have permission to get the public key from TPM device.
    - The initial DB embedded with the setup process, should contains all the required tables along with the data for few tables.
    - Through sync process the data would be updated into the local database from server.
-   - All the required REST services should be installed and the respective url should be configured in 'spring' configuration file.
+   - All the required **REST services** should be installed and the respective **url should be configured in 'spring'** configuration file.
-   - Property file [mosip-application.properties] should be updated with right information.
-   -

 **Anti Virus - ClamAV Setup and Configuration in local machine:**
 ***